dynobase-icon

 5. Use ‘AttributesToGet’ to make API responses faster

-In order to make responses of your API faster, add AttributesToGet parameter to get calls.
-This will return less data from DynamoDB table and potentially reduce overhead on data transport and un/marshalling.
+In order to make responses of your API faster, add the AttributesToGet parameter to get calls.
+This will return less data from the DynamoDB table and potentially reduce overhead on data transport and unmarshalling.

 6. Use 'convertEmptyValues: true' in DocumentClient

-In JS SDK, use convertEmptyValues: true in DocumentClient constructor to prevent silly validation exceptions by automatically converting falsy values to NULL types when persisting to DynamoDB.
+In the JS SDK, use convertEmptyValues: true in the DocumentClient constructor to prevent validation exceptions by automatically converting empty strings and other falsy values to NULL types when persisting to DynamoDB.

 7. Use DynamoDB.batchWriteItem for batch writes

-Use DynamoDB.batchWriteItem calls to write up to 16MB of data or do up to 25 writes to multiple tables with a single API call.
-This will reduce overhead related to establishing HTTP connection.
+Use DynamoDB.batchWriteItem calls to write up to 16MB of data or perform up to 25 writes to multiple tables with a single API call.
+This will reduce overhead related to establishing HTTP connections and improve write efficiency.

 8. Use IAM policies for security and enforcing best practices

-You can use IAM policies to enforce best practices and restrict your developers and services from doing expensive Scan operations on DynamoDB tables.
+You can use IAM policies to enforce best practices and restrict your developers and services from performing expensive Scan operations on DynamoDB tables.
+This helps in maintaining cost efficiency and performance.

 9. Use DynamoDB Streams for data post-processing

-Once data gets saved to the table, λ function subscribing to the stream can validate value, enrich information, or aggregate metrics.
+Once data gets saved to the table, a Lambda function subscribing to the stream can validate values, enrich information, or aggregate metrics.
 This will decouple your core business logic from side-effects.
 Learn more about DynamoDB Streams.

 10. Use 'FilterExpressions'